Die4Ever/deus-ex-randomizer/src/notes/patchv3.7.2.md

 - The "New Image" icon in the list on the "Images" menu will disappear when you click off of the image to another one.
 - "The Three Leg Augs" and "My Vision Is Augmented" loadouts will now default to Balanced Aug Slot Randomization instead of Unbalanced.
 - "Goal Locations" and "Goal Spoilers" buttons will no longer appear on the "Images" menu when you have no images to view.
+- Items that are randomized into a location "inside" a crate (Or if a crate is randomized into a location that overlaps an item) will get pushed to the top of the crate instead of being hidden inside it.
 - Non-Vanilla fixes and improvements:
   - When playing a mod that uses Confix (Such as GMDX or Vanilla?
 Madder!), Harley talk to you after finishing Mission 1 if you didn't talk to him or Paul before finishing the mission.
   - A large number of bingo goals have had their available missions adjusted in GMDX and Revision to match which missions they can actually be completed in.